Whaoo/ArchiCloudRNN/README.md

 The purpose of this repo is to present a cloud architecture solution to our final year project at ESME Sudria.

-The project name is : 'Robustness of neural networks against adversarial attacks' applied to the medical domain.
+The project's name is : 'Robustness of neural networks against adversarial attacks' applied to the medical domain.

 ## Participants :
 Louis Gidrol (Whaoo)